daylimnya/progra_avanzada_repo/README.md

 ## Wordle

 ### Description
 This python function implements a Wordle game programme.
-This function was designed by Daylin Ortega.
+This function was designed by Daylin Ortega on day-branch.

 ### Game Rules